takam5f2/ros2_subscription_examples/README.md

 #### talker node list

-There is only one node as talker.
+There is only one node as talker in waitset_examples.

 * `talker_triple`
   - behavior overview